ERDAS Imagine Software Review

 - In 1982, ERDAS 7 was launched which sparked a collaboration between ESRI ARC/INFO.
 Users were able to connect remote sensing with the power of GIS mapping.

 - Finally, The flagship ERDAS Imagine software product was introduced which it is still named today.
 Another key point is how the graphical user interface allowed users to visualize data, create maps and perform image processing.

 ERDAS Imagine is one of the first remote sensing software programs.

 …And it’s still one of the best.

-This robust raster-based GIS suite provides a wide array of tools for geospatial analysis: import/export, map composition, image enhancement, image classification, raster GIS modeling and stereo analysis
+This robust raster-based GIS suite provides a wide array of tools for geospatial analysis: import/export, map composition, image enhancement, image classification, raster GIS modeling, and photogrammetry.

 What do you think of ERDAS Imagine?
 Let us know with a comment below.